Discitis - A rare spinal infection that needs prompt medical assessment

 -

-Surgery is uncommon but may be needed if:
+Surgery is not commonly required, but may be necessary in cases where:

 -